plewis/deploy/JC_instructions.md

 Once these analysis are done, `cd ..` (back into the `smc-xx-cutoff` directory) <br>

-Now you will run the treedistance program again on these results to get information content and accuracy for the species trees sampled:<br>

-`cp ../../td.slurm .`<br>
-`cp ../../td-true.slurm .`<br>

 Now calculate information content:<br>
 `cp ../../calculate-information-slow.py .`<br>
 Run this file:<br>